 Besides the huge number of questions, there's also a drinking game variation, penalty variation, and a non-alcoholic variation.

 You can find out a lot about your guests with this party game of Have You Ever?
 Which is a tamer version of Never Have I Ever.

 There are three different versions available, the party version, the naughty version, and the funny version.
+This makes it easy to pick out the perfect questions whether you're at a church party or a college gathering.
 You can even play the game online by picking "I Have" or "Never" to a set of questions.